Children's Comprehensive Bible Question Quiz

 c.
 John, because he was persistent and steadfast in his beliefs.

-Jesus changed Simon's name to Peter.
+Jesus called Simon the "rock" and changed Simon's name to Peter.

 He was also referred to in the Bible as Simon Peter.